-- Health and safety expertise and capacity sourced. - Risk management policies and risk assessment processes in place. - Active programme of health and safety culture development, induction and training. - Health and safety integrated into governance and reporting. - Health and safety appropriately reflected in contract and tenancy arrangements. - Implement member-of-the-public safety management for in-hand land, particularly where CES provides recreation facilities. - Reporting, inspection and monitoring systems for directly managed activities and activities overseen by managing agents. - Site specific health and safety information in place for staff working at all operating bases.
+- Health and safety expertise and capacity sourced. - Risk management policies and risk assessment processes in place. - Active programme of health and safety culture development, induction, and training. - Health and safety integrated into governance and reporting. - Health and safety appropriately reflected in contract and tenancy arrangements. - Implement member-of-the-public safety management for in-hand land, particularly where CES provides recreation facilities. - Reporting, inspection, and monitoring systems for directly managed activities and activities overseen by managing agents.